Noose placed on Wisconsin brewery shooter’s locker in 2015

 “At this time, it is undetermined if race played a factor in this incident,” Sgt.
 Sheronda Grant, a spokeswoman, said Wednesday.

 Local media have reported over several days on speculation that the attack was racially motivated, interviewing current and former Molson Coors employees anonymously complaining about longstanding discrimination against black workers.
 Ferrill was black.
-Four of the shooting victims were white, and the fifth was Latino.
+Four of the shooting victims were white.
+The fifth was Latino.

 The company on Wednesday confirmed that a noose was placed on Ferrill’s locker in 2015.
 Ferrill wasn’t working that day but was told about it, the company said.

 Molson Coors spokesman Adam Collins said the company investigated but there was no security surveillance video showing who placed the noose on the locker.
-The company explained to employees that such actions weren’t acceptable and shared channels for filing discrimination or harassment complaints with workers.
+The company explained to employees that such actions weren’t acceptable and shared channels for filing discrimination or harassment complaints.
 He said there’s no evidence to suggest any of the shooting victims were involved in the noose incident.

 Collins called the incident “disgusting” but said there’s no record of Ferrill filing any complaints with the company or the federal Equal Employment Opportunities Commission.